JohnH2448/Anvil-Demo/README.md

-# Anvil-Core
+# Anvil-Demo

 ## Introduction
-Anvil-Core is a RISC-V CPU core implementing the RV32I base ISA with Zicsr support, verified using the RISC-V Compatibility Framework (RISCOF).
+Anvil-Demo is a RISC-V CPU core implementing the RV32I base ISA with Zicsr support, verified using the RISC-V Compatibility Framework (RISCOF).
 The core is provided as synthesizable SystemVerilog, and is intended for FPGA implementation, reference simulation, research and education, and as a foundation for custom RISC-V system designs.

 ## Features